therealNoahSamuelMarkus/SNGPTBOT/README.md

 This project aims to build a ChatGPT-powered virtual IT service desk agent that integrates directly into a ServiceNow instance.
 The core goal is to enhance self-service IT support by enabling users to ask natural language questions and receive accurate, context-aware responses based on company-specific knowledge base (KB) articles.
+This is to be a solution to an issue we have at the company that I will be working for after graduation

 Key Features: